meteor/meteor/packages/livedata/DDP.md

 should not be.)

  * The client sends a `connect` message.
  * If the server is willing to speak the `version` of the protocol specified in the `connect` message, it sends back a `connected` message.
- * Otherwise the server sends back a `failed` message with a version of DDP it would rather speak, informed by the `connect` message's `support` field, and closes the underlying socket.
+ * Otherwise the server sends back a `failed` message with a version of DDP it would rather speak, informed by the `connect` message's `support` field, and closes the underlying transport.
  * The client is then free to attempt to connect again speaking a different version of DDP.
-It can do that by sending another `connect` message on the same connection.
+It can do that by sending another `connect` message on a new connection.
 The client may optimistically send more messages after the `connect` message, assuming that the server will support the proposed protocol version.
 If the server does not support that version, it must ignore those additional messages.

 The versions in the `support` field of the client's `connect` message are ordered according to the client's preference, most preferred